Guideline for Authors

 Processing Charges (APC)

-A one-time Article Processing Charge (APC) of USD 100 is paid by authors to cover the costs of peer review administration and management and professional article preparation in PDF and other formats, among other publishing tasks.
+A one-time Article Processing Charge (APC) is paid by authors to cover the costs of peer review administration and management and professional article preparation in PDF and other formats, among other publishing tasks.

 Discounts and waivers